-If neither logmap_len nor loglen is specified
+If neither logmap_len nor loglen is loglen is set to a default value that

-- loglen is set to a default value that is based on disk group alignment. - maplen is set to a reasonable value.
+specified is based on disk group alignment.

+maplen is set to a reasonable value.
-If only loglen is specified

-- For pre-version 110 disk groups, maplen is set to zero. - For version 110 and greater disk groups, maplen is set to use all the bytes available in the on-disk map.
+- If only loglen is specified For pre-version 110 disk groups, maplen is set to zero. - If only logmap len is specifiedFor pre-version 110 disk groups, - For pre-version 110 disk groups, logmap_len is not applicable.

+For version 110 and greater disk groups, maplen is set to use all the